 Slow Cooker Filipino Adobo Pulled Pork

-We love Filipino Adobo Chicken in my home, I make it at least once a month because it’s just so darn easy to make and everyone loves it.
+We love Filipino Adobo Chicken in my home and make it once a month, so I thought I would give it a shot as Filipino adobo pulled pork in the Slow Cooker.
+The results are just so darn easy to make and everyone loves it!

 Adobo pork is also commonly made the same way, so I decided to test it out in the crock pot with a lean pork loin which is not so exactly the traditional method, but I love making pork in my slow cooker, so why not!I left the pork whole rather than cutting it up in small chunks to make more of a Filipino pulled pork (and because I’m a bit lazy) but cutting it into small cubes would work out fine as well.